 Blood glucose readings are usually taken before a meal or 2 hours after a meal, or at both times.
-However, as the monitoring needs of people with diabetes can vary, your doctor will advise you of the best monitoring schedule for you.
+Your doctor will advise you of the best monitoring schedule for you.

 If you are prescribed insulin injections you will usually need to check your blood glucose level often — up to several times daily — and adjust your insulin dose, food intake and activity level in response to your blood glucose readings.